Geoparque Mundial UNESCO

 ATTRACTIONS OF THE VISIT

-Observing the geomorphology of the raña deposits and their flat or almost flat arrangement on the surface.
-Contemplating the different detrital materials that make up the raña, and also determining certain specific characteristics of the former, such as sphericity, signs of hydromorphism, patina, etc.
+Observe the geomorphology of the deposits of the raña and its flat or almost flat surface.
+To contemplate the different detrital materials that constitute them, as well as to be able to determine some specific characteristics in them, such as sphericity, hardness, signs of hydromorphism, patinas, etc.

 GEOLOGICAL INTERPRETATION